 Did you know that 66% of people change their job every year?
 In addition to that, almost 20% of addresses and 18% of telephone numbers change every year.
 We can sum it up by saying that customer data decay at a rate of 30% per year.
 Here’s another shocker: in the B2B industry, the situation is even worse as data dilapidates to a much greater extent due to high turnover rates, meaning that almost 70% of all the data goes bad over the course of just one year.

-These stats alone should be enough to explain why not cleaning your data on a regular basis is a terrible idea.
+These stats alone should be enough to explain why not cleaning your database on a regular basis is a terrible idea.
 This kind of recklessness could ruin your CRM and cost you a lot of money.

 You’ll Get a Clear Picture